Before we begin, here is some general terminology that is important for understanding this article.

 To update your carrier settings:

-Accounts are used by carriers, carrier customers, BYOC users and network providers to send/receive calls and SMS via the Account API .
+Accounts are used by carriers, carrier customers, BYOC entities and independent entities to send/receive calls and SMS via the Account API .

 Typically a carrier would create an account for each of their customers.
-BYOC users and network providers on the other hand might create an account for each customer or project or just create one global account for their own usage.
+BYOC entities and independent entities on the other hand might create an account for each customer or project or just create one global account for their own usage.

 There are two types of accounts.
 Carrier managed and customer managed described below: